mvit777/BikeShop/README.md

 ...code is executing in the browser sandbox ....
 `
-this applies only to blazor wasm (not blazor server) but it means http is the only protocol that works which in turn means the whole System.Net namespace is not supported which in turn means no direct connection to Databases or sending mails unless I put up a webservice backend.
+this applies only to blazor wasm (not blazor server) but it means http is the only protocol that works which in turn means the whole System.Net namespace (with the exception of System.Net.http) is not supported which in turn means no direct connection to Databases or sending mails unless I put up a webservice backend.
 That makes wasm not exactly the perfect candidate for testing the portability of my library...
 Next time I'll make sure to better read the docs